-Supporting the growth and development of MDMA-assisted psychotherapy practitioners and sites
+Supporting the growth and development of MDMA-assisted therapy practitioners and sites

-The MDMA Therapy Training Program offers in-depth training into the practice of MDMA-Assisted Psychotherapy, with curriculum based on decades of clinical experience.
+The MDMA Therapy Training Program offers in-depth training into the practice of MDMA-assisted therapy, with curriculum based on decades of clinical experience.
 Trainees learn the theoretical approach of the modality, developed from the fundamental notion that every person has within them an incredible source of wisdom and an innate ability to heal.

-The MDMA Therapy Training Program provides the training and supervision required to qualify practitioners to deliver MDMA-Assisted Psychotherapy in approved clinical settings.
-As of Summer 2019, the MDMA Therapy Training Program has enrolled over 500 clinicians and delivered trainings in the United States, United Kingdom, Canada, the Netherlands, and Israel.
+The MDMA Therapy Training Program provides the training and supervision required to qualify practitioners to deliver MDMA-assisted therapy in approved clinical settings.
+As of Summer 2020, the MDMA Therapy Training Program has enrolled over 700 clinicians and delivered trainings in the United States, United Kingdom, Canada, the Netherlands, and Israel.

 The MDMA Therapy Training Program enrolls compassionate and experienced clinicians who are committed to health and well-being.
-The program is currently accepting applications for mental health practitioners interested in learning the modality of MDMA-Assisted Psychotherapy.
+The program is currently accepting applications for mental health practitioners interested in learning the modality of MDMA-assisted therapy.

 The 5-part training program is required for all MDMA-assisted therapy practitioners working on a MAPS protocol.